ashishra0/react-hasura-todo/README.md

 - `npm start` The app should automatically load in the browser on `localhost:3000`
 ---

-If you run into some errors feel free to open a issue.
+If you run into some errors feel free to open a issue..